quintinchris/playground/README.md

-This is my sandbox.
-Dammit that would've been a much better name for this repo.
-FUCK!
+This is a sandbox repo just to mess around and break stuff